gI0baI/fast-flags/README.md

 ```

 ### Direct3D 11
-The client will use Direct3D 11 as the 3D rendering API.
+`false` The client will use Direct3D 11 as the 3D rendering API.

 ```json
 {